firedev/firedev.github.io/_posts/2015-06-09-git-ignore-deleted-files.md

 nothing to commit, working directory clean
 {% endhighlight %}

 Done!
-Phew, at least this was easy, was it?
-Another option is to simply truncate it:
+Phew, at least this wasn't too much typing, was it?
+Another option is to truncate the file:

 {% highlight sh %}
 $ cat >> ~/.gitignore